ahundiak/webMVc/README.md

 ### Installation

 1. Clone the repo on your server.
 2. Composer is setup to be used, but there are no dependencies yet. (just planning for the future)
 3. You'll need to setup your server to use the /web/app.php file as the entry point, as the framework is meant to be creating friendly URLs from the start.

-If you got all that working (and sorry if I didn't explain in more detail to help you out, but you should know what you are doing, if you want to use this experiment), you should be able to call up the clock example under http://www.yoursite.com/clock and see the small picklist of cities to call up the time for.
+If you got all that working (and sorry I didn't explain in more detail to help you out, but you should know what you are doing, if you want to use this experiment), you should be able to call up the clock example under "http://www.yoursite.com/clock" and see the small pick list of cities to call up the time for.
+Select one and you'll get the time in that city.

+If you go to "http://www.your.site.com/clock/ntp/date-only", you'll get a differently formatted date and the time is simulated to come from an ntp server.

 ### Things I'd still like to do